shaik1002/biggitlabbomb/doc/ci/runners/index.md

 DETAILS:
 **Offering:** GitLab Dedicated
+**Status:** Beta

-Hosted runners for GitLab Dedicated are created on demand and are fully integrated with your GitLab Dedicated instance.
+These runners are created on demand for GitLab Dedicated customers and are fully integrated with your GitLab Dedicated instance.
-For more information, see [hosted runners for GitLab Dedicated](../../administration/dedicated/hosted_runners.md).
+For more information, see [hosted runners for GitLab Dedicated](../../subscriptions/gitlab_dedicated/index.md#gitlab-runners).

 ## Supported image lifecycle